Last updated on August 18th, 2024 at 04:30 pm

 I’ve experimented with many plants over the years, and have killed plenty in the process.
 I have developed an affinity for many plants, and in my experience, the plants listed here are among my favorites.
 These picks are readily available and are reliable choices that are good choices for beginners and experts alike.

-I’m proud to say that almost all the photos on this page are of plants in my own yard; those that aren’t will be changed when I can catch the rest in their prime.
+I’m proud to say that nearly all the photos on this page are of plants in my own yard; those that aren’t will be changed when I can catch the rest in their prime.

 First, let’s start with my favorite full sun drought-tolerant plants.